Skip to Content

 Who designed St. Basil’s Cathedral?

-The original design of the cathedral is attributed to Russian architects Barma and postnik Yakovlev.
-However, the final look of the cathedral is a result of additions and modifications made by several architects over the years.
+The cathedral’s original design is attributed to Russian architects Barma and Postnik Yakovlev.
+Nonetheless, the final look of the cathedral is the result of additions and modifications made by multiple architects over the years.

 How many chapels does St. Basil’s Cathedral have?

 There are nine chapels in total, each dedicated to a different saint.
-The height of the cathedral is approximately 81 meters (266 feet).
+The cathedral is approximately 81 meters (266 feet) high.

 Related Resources